sudorandom/kmcd.dev/content/posts/2024/fauxrpc/index.md

 {{< /diagram >}}

 ## Get Started
 FauxRPC is available as an open-source project.
 Check out [the documentation](https://github.com/sudorandom/fauxrpc) and examples to get started.
-Here's an abbreviated version here but it may get out of date in time:
+Here's a quick overview, but be sure to check the official documentation for the most up-to-date instructions:

 ### Install via source
 ```